dapr/js-sdk/daprdocs/content/en/js-sdk-docs/js-server/_index.md

     topic,
     (data) => {
       console.log("Subscriber received: " + JSON.stringify(data));
-      return DaprPubSubStatusEnum.SUCCESS; // By default it will return SUCCESS only, App as per different processing, can return RETRY/DROP/SUCCESS.
+      return DaprPubSubStatusEnum.SUCCESS; // If App doesn't return anything, the default is SUCCESS.
+App can also return RETRY or DROP based on the incoming message.
     },
     {
       maxMessagesCount: 100,